btcpayserver/btcpayserver-doc/docs/Conference-PoS-guide.md

 ### 3. Setup automated payouts

-To allow no-interaction top ups of Bolt Cards we need to make sure payouts are processing automatically.
+To allow no-interaction top-ups of Bolt Cards we need to make sure payouts are processing automatically.

 - Go "**Settings**" -> "**Payout Processors**"
 - Below "**Automated Lightning Sender**", click on "**Configure**"